Volkswagen Bio Runner

 The Volkswagen Bio Runner is a concept car presented by Volkswagen at the October 2008 LA Design Challenge.
-It is powered by dual turbine engines at 500,000 rpm. bio synthetic jet fuel.
+It is powered by dual turbine engines at 500,000 rpm.
+It uses synthetic bio jet fuel.

-It uses video support of Arial Reconnaissance Drone (AR-D) when visibility is limited for a driver.
-It also may be transported by a Support Team Chopper.
+It uses video support of an aerial reconnaissance drone (AR-D) when visibility is limited for a driver.
+It also may be transported by a support team chopper.

 The Volkswagen Bio Runner was designed for a future 2025 Baja 1000 race for a recommended "One Tank Unlimited Solo" race.
-A race that required the driver to only carry one 10-gallon tank and drive solo.
+This race required the driver to only carry one 10-gallon tank and drive solo.